Health Assured large logo

 Negligence

 If a person's action injures someone unintentionally, but it creates foreseeable harm to others, it may count as negligence.
-All businesses are required to refrain from actions that could lead to gross or serious negligence.
+All organisations are required to refrain from actions that could lead to gross or serious negligence.

 Recklessness